Katapult Pro Field Manual

 The Height Stick Operator, in the meantime, has other responsibilities.

 -Holding the height stick.
 The most important photo taken at the pole is typically the height photo, which means the Height Stick Operator's first priority is typically holding the height stick in an optimal position for the Main Camera Operator to get a clear height photo.
-Make sure the height stick is flush against the pole and the it follows the natural lean of the pole, if applicable.
+Make sure the height stick is flush against the pole and that it follows the natural lean of the pole, if applicable.
 Be sure to keep all calibration targets visible and alert your partner of risers or other equipment that may require taking your height photo from a different angle.

 -Pole Tag Photo.
 Use the small camera to document any and all pole identification numbers found on the pole.
 If there are none, use the "NO TAG" sticker on the back of the height stick to let your office staff know that none was found.